Course Code Directory (CCD)

-NDDPI reviews and processes requests three times a year.
+NDDPI reviews and processes request three times a year.
 Due dates for submitting new course code requests are as follows:

-- February 1 of the year prior to the start of the first semester of the year in which the course would be offered.
+- February 1 of the year before the start of the first semester of the year in which the course would be offered.

-- July 1 of the year prior to the start of the second semester of the year in which the course would be offered.
+- July 1 of the year before the start of the second semester of the year in which the course would be offered.

-- November 15 of the year prior to the start of the second semester of the year in which the course would be offered.
+- November 15 of the year before the start of the second semester of the year in which the course would be offered.

-Any request made after a due date will be saved and processed on the next review date.
+Any request made after the due date will be saved and processed on the next review date.